 Love Gets Lost

 Freud later abandoned his libido theory, but popular misunderstandings about libido caused harm.
 Many individuals thought Freud recommended uninhibited sex.
 This hurt people’s lives when instead of deep, loving relationships they turned to the shallower notion of “anything goes.”
-People pursuing sexual freedom often slacked off on their parental responsibilities.
+People pursuing that kind of sexual freedom often slacked off on their parental responsibilities.
 When this occurred, children paid the price.

 Responsibility Gets Lost